dmutikainen/dmutikainen.github.io/_posts/2024-08-06-enhancing-targeting-accuracy.md

 * predicting someone NOT having a disease, when they actually do
 * predicting someone having a disease, when they actually don't

-Both cases are not ideal.
+Both cases are not ideal for real people.
 We'd want to be make a prediction based on a model built on real data, that was properly evaluated.

 To properly evaluate a model with imbalanced data, we can look at Precision, Recall and F1 Score.

 <br>
 **Precision & Recall**

-Precision is a metric that tells us *of all observations that were predicted as positive, how many actually were positive*
+* Precision is a metric that tells us: *of all observations that were predicted as positive, how many were actually positive?*

-Keeping with the rare disease example, Precision would tell us *of all patients we predicted to have the disease, how many actually did*
+    * Keeping with the rare disease example, Precision would tell us *of all patients we predicted to have the disease, how many actually did?*

-Recall is a metric that tells us *of all positive observations, how many did we predict as positive*
+* Recall is a metric that tells us: *of all the observations that were actually positive, how many did we predict as positive?*

-Again, referring to the rare disease example, Recall would tell us *of all patients who actually had the disease, how many did we correctly predict*
+    * Referring to the rare disease example, Recall would tell us *of all patients who actually had the disease, how many did we correctly predict?*

-The tricky thing about Precision & Recall is that it is impossible to optimise both - it's a zero-sum game.
 If you try to increase Precision, Recall decreases, and vice versa.
-Sometimes however it will make more sense to try and elevate one of them, in spite of the other.
-In the case of our rare-disease prediction like we've used in our example, perhaps it would be more important to optimise for Recall as we want to classify as many positive cases as possible.
-In saying this however, we don't want to just classify every patient as having the disease, as that isn't a great outcome either!
+Sometimes it will make more sense to try and elevate one of them, in spite of the other.
+In the case of the rare disease example, perhaps it would be more important to optimize for Recall as we want to classify as many positive cases as possible.
+However, we don't want to classify every patient as having the disease, as that isn't a great outcome either.

-So - there is one more metric we will discuss & calculate, which is actually a *combination* of both...
+There is one more metric which is a *combination* of both...

 <br>
 **F1 Score**

-F1-Score is a metric that essentially "combines" both Precision & Recall.
+F1-Score is a metric that essentially "combines" Precision & Recall.
 Technically speaking, it is the harmonic mean of these two metrics.
 A good, or high, F1-Score comes when there is a balance between Precision & Recall, rather than a disparity between them.

-Overall, optimising your model for F1-Score means that you'll get a model that is working well for both positive & negative classifications rather than skewed towards one or the other.
+Overall, optimizing your model for F1-Score means that you'll get a model that is working well for both positive & negative classifications rather than skewed towards one or the other.
 To return to the rare disease predictions, a high F1-Score would mean we've got a good balance between successfully predicting the disease when it's present, and not predicting cases where it's not present.

-Using all of these metrics in combination gives a really good overview of the performance of a classification model, and gives us an understanding of the different scenarios & considerations!
+Using all of these metrics in combination gives a really good overview of the performance of a classification model, and gives us an understanding of the different scenarios & considerations.

 <br>
-In the code below, we utilise in-built functionality from scikit-learn to calculate these four metrics.
+In the code below, we use in-built functionality from scikit-learn to calculate these four metrics.

 ```python